Last Updated on January 26, 2023

 All that savings has allowed us to invest in other green upgrades that are likewise paying for themselves — and then paying us in perpetuity.

-We installed a geothermal system, which heats and cools our home far more efficiently than conventional furnaces and air conditioners, so the system saves us big on heating and cooling all year round.
+We installed a ground source heat pump, which heats and cools our home far more efficiently than conventional furnaces and air conditioners, so the system saves us big on heating and cooling all year round.

 Two years ago we added a home solar system that covers about 60% of our electricity needs (we buy the balance at a discount from a community solar garden).
 Those panels will soon pay for themselves as well, and after that we’ll be pocketing hundreds of dollars per year that we don’t have to pay in electricity.